 If you’re serving this for a party, you could also add in a couple of hot appetizers or dips.
 We made a Hot Corn Dip that got polished off in no time and served a pre-made shrimp cocktail platter.

 I love charcuterie because it allows everyone to pick and choose their favorites, and customize how they prepare their own plates.
 Plus, it’s a great way for people to socialize and chat as they gather ’round.

 PS.
-You can subscribe via email using the box at the top of this post, so you won’t miss a thing from The House on Silverado. ❤️
+You can subscribe via email, so you won’t miss a thing from The House on Silverado. ❤️

 How to Build a Charcuterie Board to Feed a Crowd Essentials:

 Cheese Knives with Wood Handle Steel Stainless Cheese Slicer Cheese Cutter